What The Fart? Surat's much-hyped 'Padshah' competition sees only 3 participants

 "The participants were reluctant to go on stage as they were possibly shy and had inhibitions due to the presence of news channels, photographers, people, etc. We had even roped in a firm to build a special device to measure the fart parameters," he said.

-Sushil Jain, the first participant, had traveled all the way from Bholardi for an hour on an empty stomach.
+Sushil Jain, the first participant, had travelled all the way from Bholardi for an hour on an empty stomach.
 He took a few sips of the milk tea that was being served at the banquet hall before ascending the stage to perform.

-None of the three trophies were distributed, as there were no winners, however, the participants were given gift hampers for turning up.
+None of the three trophies was distributed, as there were no winners, however, the participants were given gift hampers for turning up.

 The event christened WTF- What the Fart is the brainchild of two friends Sanghvi and Yatin Sangoi.
 Their main goal was to dispel the shame around farting in public, but the event proved to be an example of the same issue.
 Seems like there's no real solution t letting air freely without being judged in public.